 Database Normalization

-Database normalization is the process of structuring data tables in a relational database.
-The primary purpose of the normalization is to reduce data redundancy and eliminate data anomalies.
-The normalization process involves decomposing a larger table into smaller, more manageable tables, and then establishing relationships between them.
+In database design, database normalization is the process of structuring tables in a relational database system.
+A well-normalized database can reduce data redundancy and eliminate data anomalies, though it may sacrifice some querying performance: it involves decomposing a larger table into smaller, more manageable tables, and then establishing relationships between them.

-• First Normal Form (1NF): Ensures that each column contains atomic (indivisible) values and prohibits arrays in a cell; a table is two-dimensional.
+• First Normal Form (1NF): Each column contains atomic values and prohibits arrays in a cell; a table is two-dimensional.
 Also, each row should be uniquely identified.

-• Second Normal Form (2NF): Extends 1NF by requiring that all non-prime columns (columns not part of the primary key) are fully functionally dependent on the entire primary key.
+• Second Normal Form (2NF): Extends 1NF by requiring that all non-prime columns (columns not part of the primary key) have full functional dependencies on the entire primary key columns, not just part of it.

 • Boyce-Codd Normal Form (BCNF): Similar to 3NF but stricter, aimed at eliminating structures that could introduce rare logical inconsistencies in the data.
 It ensures that every non-trivial functional dependency of columns is on a superkey.